We're an affiliate

 Your centre of gravity is usually above the seat.

-On the spin bike, you’ll be more facing forwards and leaning into the bike with your centre of gravity aiming towards the handlebars.
+On the indoor cycling bike, you’ll be more facing forwards and leaning into the bike with your centre of gravity aiming towards the handlebars.

 This is to give that ‘racing’ style form and allows you to use from your core muscles down to your legs to really increase your output and drive as much as you can into the bike.